roger-russel/jq-docker/doc/docker-hub-description.md

 This JQ project was made with the Scratch image and the binary of JQ.

-The tag version are exactly version of JQ.
+The tag version is exactly version of JQ.

-The Dockerfile can be seen into my github project [https://github.com/roger-russel/jq-docker](https://github.com/roger-russel/jq-docker).
+The Dockerfile can be seen in my Github project [https://github.com/roger-russel/jq-docker](https://github.com/roger-russel/jq-docker).

 Not that default version doesn't have sh or bash into it.
-Which means that only jq will be acessible.
+Which means that only JQ will be accessible.

 ## Tags

 The current latest is 1.6.
-Tags with "-sh" are build with buzybox instead of scratch.
+Tags with "-sh" are build with Buzybox instead of scratch.

 * latest, latest-sh
 * 1.6, 1.6-sh